Euronews

-Euronews (styled on-air in lowercase as euronews) is a European television news network, headquartered in Lyon, France.
-The network began broadcasting on 1 January 1993 and covers world news from a European perspective.

-The majority of Euronews (88%) is owned by Portuguese investment management firm Alpac Capital, with the rest partly owned by several European and North African public and state-owned broadcasting organizations.

-It is a provider of livestreamed news, which can be viewed in most of the world via its website, on YouTube, and on various mobile devices and digital media players.
+Euronews is a pan-European television news network, headquartered in Lyon, France.
+It is a provider of livestreamed news, which can be viewed in Europe and North Africa via satellite, and in most of the world via its website, on YouTube, and on various mobile devices and digital media players.

+The network began broadcasting on New Year's Day 1993 and covers world news from a European perspective.
+Euronews is currently majority-owned by Alpac Capital.